nicoboyce/nicoboycedotcom/_posts/2024-05-25-where-did-the-nico-logo-design-originate.md

 ### Sony Vaio

-I did take inspiration from the Sony Vaio logo.
+I primarily took inspiration from the Sony Vaio logo.
 There are plenty of good articles discussing this design, such as [here](https://imjustcreative.com/the-sony-vaio-logo/2022/10/21).
 Essentially, consider the VA as a waveform representing analogue signals and the IO representing binary code and therefore digital signals.

 ![VAIO P series, Yoggy from Yokohama, Kanagawa, Japan, CC BY 2.0](/public/img/Sony_VAIO_P.jpg) *VAIO P series, Yoggy from Yokohama, Kanagawa, Japan, CC BY 2.0*

 This resonated with my own background, as a one-time photonics student turned musician, or as an artist and engineer.

+## The geometry

+I created the original sketch in a maths education package called Cabri-Géomètre.
+The O and C were simply overlapping circles (by the full width of the character at the intersection) with the gap in the C character the circumference length of the difference in radius between the inner and outer edges.

+The width of the N was four times the width of each stroke, i.e. the white space between left and right leg of the N was double the stroke.
+Originally the I was the same distance on from there (and therefore the curve linking the N and I matched the top of the N) but this looked super weird so I halved it.

+Everything looked a bit precise and weird, so I took a screenshot at low resolution, upped the contrast, smoothed the resulting image, then used an online SVG converter.
+Then there's a few little tweaks directly in the resulting XML, notably the radius of the I dot circle (it is a tad larger) and the shape of the top end of the C.

 ### Explanation